gnithin/Notes/Notes/Regex/RegexNotes.md

 st hear the merry din
 ```

-Since you are using a regex to split, sometimes you will need the split string to also be produced in the output.
+Since you are using a regex to split, sometimes you will need the split-string(by that, I mean the pattern that is used to split) to also be produced in the output.
-Using [capturing groups](TODO: Link to capturing groups), enables that.
+Using capturing groups, enables that.
 The splitting string is found between the matches.
 In case a splitting string is matched at the beginning of the input string, an empty string is the first element in the output.

 Moral of the story: Always sanitize your split outputs else you will have hell to pay :p

 Here's a simple example that demonstrates that -